Fiksi.: Production

-Surya met her future husband and collaborator Rama Adi while working as an assistant director in Rako Prijanto's 2007 films D'Bijis and Love Is Red.
-In 2007, the two of them co-founded the film production company Cinesurya and secured funding to produce Fiksi., based on a screenplay that Surya developed herself.
-They sought advice from established filmmaker Riri Riza on how to produce their first feature film, who told them to work with someone more experienced in shaping the project, eventually finding those collaborators in producer Tia Hasibuan and writer-director Joko Anwar.
-Anwar spent a month working on Surya's draft and was credited as a co-writer.
+Surya met her future husband and collaborator Rama Adi while working as an assistant director on Rako Prijanto's 2007 films D'Bijis and Love Is Red.
+In 2007, they co-founded the film production company Cinesurya and secured funding to produce Fiksi., based on a screenplay developed by Surya.

+The pair sought advice from established filmmaker Riri Riza on producing their first feature film.
+He recommended collaborating with more experienced practitioners during the development process, which led them to work with producer Tia Hasibuan and writer-director Joko Anwar.
+Anwar spent approximately one month revising Surya's draft and was subsequently credited as a co-writer.

-In March 2020, a behind the scene film directed by then unknown Yosep Anggi Noen and B. W. Purbanegara was released on Cinesurya's YouTube channel.
+In March 2020, a behind-the-scenes film directed by then lesser-known filmmakers Yosep Anggi Noen and B. W. Purbanegara was released on Cinesurya's YouTube channel.

 Release

-Fiksi. was released theatrically on June 19, 2008, in Indonesia.
-It was screened at the Busan International Film Festival and Jakarta International Film Festival in 2008 as well as at the Asiexpo Lyon Asian Film Festival in 2011 and Tokyo International Film Festival in 2016.
+Fiksi. was released theatrically in Indonesia on June 19, 2008.
+The film was subsequently screened at the Busan International Film Festival and the Jakarta International Film Festival in 2008, as well as at the Asiexpo Lyon Asian Film Festival in 2011 and the Tokyo International Film Festival in 2016.

 Reception

-Film critic Eric Sasono commented that Surya's direction "almost fails to deliver" due to the story's "lack of plausibility".
-However, he praised how Surya dared to tell a story that is "out of the comfort zone" of Indonesia's films.
-Similarly, Maggie Lee of The Hollywood Reporter was critical of the film's "jumbled" time sequences and laid back pace, but praised the story's "overlapping plots" which she called "weirdly fascinating in their own right".
+Film critic Eric Sasono wrote that Surya's direction "almost fails to deliver" because of what he described as a lack of plausibility in the story, but he also praised the film for venturing "out of the comfort zone" of mainstream Indonesian cinema.
+Similarly, Maggie Lee of The Hollywood Reporter criticised the film's "jumbled" time sequences and laid-back pacing, while praising its "overlapping plots", which she described as "weirdly fascinating in their own right".

-Richard Kuipers of Variety was more positive, calling the film "an intriguing web around a lonely rich girl's obsession with a handsome writer" and praising Surya's direction as "briskly paced and has well-drawn characters".
+Richard Kuipers of Variety offered a more positive assessment, describing the film as "an intriguing web around a lonely rich girl's obsession with a handsome writer" and praising Surya's direction as "briskly paced" with "well-drawn characters".